Board member commitments

 What do board members do?

-Board members govern InternetNZ and guide its strategic direction, in accordance with the Incorporated Societies Act (Act), any Regulations made under the Act, and the Society’s Constitution.
-InternetNZ staff carry out most of the operations, but it’s the board members who are the governors of InternetNZ.
+Board members govern InternetNZ and guide its strategic direction, in accordance with the Incorporated Societies Act (the Act), any Regulations made under the Act, and the Society’s Constitution.
+InternetNZ staff carry out the operations, but it’s the board members who are the governors of InternetNZ.

-A few examples of what the board members do:
+A few examples of what the InternetNZ board does:

-- hold the chief executive to account and guide their performance
+Appoints, supports, and holds the chief executive to account and guides their performance

 Board members are entitled to an honorarium for their positions, and all meeting and travel expenses are paid for by InternetNZ where required.